Thinkmill/magical-types/README.md

 This project is mostly some ideas that I've been thinking about because of some of the constraints in [react-docgen](https://github.com/reactjs/react-docgen), [react-docgen-typescript](https://github.com/styleguidist/react-docgen-typescript) and [extract-react-types](https://github.com/atlassian/extract-react-types) and how some problems could be removed by changing some constraints, notably the removal of having to know what is and isn't a React component.

-Not yet implemented but the code for rendering types will likely be heavily based off [pretty-proptypes](https://github.com/atlassian/extract-react-types/tree/master/packages/pretty-proptypes)
+The code for rendering types is **heavily** based off [pretty-proptypes](https://github.com/atlassian/extract-react-types/tree/master/packages/pretty-proptypes)